Finch Breeding Guide

 • Place nests high in the cage (finches prefer height)

-• Avoid nesting material that can tangle around legs
+• Avoid cotton balls or long threads that tangle around legs

 Breeding Diet for Finches